 Lastly, a quick photo session by the pine trees.
 These are the photos that will make it to the family photo album, for sure. ;)

 Photographs by the pine trees, check.

-On our final stretch, we went on a quick bike ride at Burnham Park (because, as my brother says, every child needs to experience biking at Burnham Park), dropped by the public playground, and did pasalubong shopping in the market.
+On our final stretch, we went for a quick bike ride at Burnham Park (because, as my brother says, every child needs to experience biking at Burnham Park), dropped by the public playground, and did pasalubong shopping at the Baguio market.
 This is also the part where we stopped taking photos, haha.

 On the way home, we kept our eyes open for strawberry ice cream vendors.
 It was already getting dark and the chances were very slim, but just before we made it to Kennon Road, we got the final item on our list checked!

 One for the road!
 Strawberry ice cream, check.

 I’m fully aware that my Baguio bucket list mostly involved strawberries, but where else can you find an abudance of strawberries in this country??!

 Just to review my strawberry bucket list (because there seems to not have enough info about these on travel blogs):